h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

 HTML : The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
 It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.

+CSS : is a style sheet language used for describing the presentation of a document written in a markup language such as HTML, CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.